VCTLabs/vct-enclustra-bsp-platform/README.rst

    (.venv) $ git clone https://github.com/VCTLabs/meta-user-aa1.git -b oe-mickledore (.venv) $ cd -

-3. view/edit the kas file ``layers/meta-user-aa1/build.yml`` and check/set
+3. view/edit the kas file ``layers/meta-user-aa1/kas/base.yaml`` and check/set
    the desired value for the ``UBOOT_CONFIG`` key

 4. fetch the required metadata layers and build default qspi devel image:

 ::

-   (.venv) $ kas checkout layers/meta-user-aa1/build.yml
+   (.venv) $ kas checkout layers/meta-user-aa1/kas/systemd.yaml
-   (.venv) $ kas build layers/meta-user-aa1/build.yml
+   (.venv) $ kas build layers/meta-user-aa1/kas/systemd.yaml

-The first command in step 4 above will populate the ``layers`` directory with the cloned layers and create a build folder creatively named ``build``.
+The first command in step 4 above will populate the ``layers`` folder with the cloned layers and create a build folder creatively named ``build``.

 By default all of the downloaded sources and locally created sstate cache files are also in the ``build`` folder but can be relocated to a